-Just make sure the pallet slats are running horizontally (not vertically).
+Make sure the pallet slats are running horizontally (not vertically).
 Otherwise, it will be harder to hang the window boxes.

 Mine actually does double-duty as a trellis for the rose that is growing behind it.

-If you’re not sure what to plant in your window boxes, try these 7 easy to grow herbs and these tips on how to plant a window box herb garden.
+If you’re not sure what to plant in your window boxes, try these easy to grow herbs.

 Adding plant labels will help you remember which herbs you planted where.